 Protein Powder: Types and Flavors

-Protein powder is the cornerstone of any protein muffin recipe.
-There are several types of protein powders available, each with its own benefits:
+Protein powder is the foundation of any protein muffin recipe.
+Here are some popular options:

-- Casein Protein: A slower-digesting protein that provides a more sustained release of amino acids, making it perfect for long-lasting energy.
+- Casein Protein : Slow-digesting, providing a steady release of amino acids for long-lasting energy.

-- Plant-Based Protein: If you’re following a plant-based or vegan diet, pea, hemp, or brown rice protein powders are great alternatives to whey.
-These proteins are typically hypoallergenic and easier to digest for those with dairy sensitivities.
+- Plant-Based Protein : Pea, hemp, or brown rice protein powders are great for vegans or those with dairy sensitivities.

 Flour Options: Almond, Oat, Whole Wheat

-- Whole Wheat Flour: A more traditional flour option that provides more fiber and nutrients compared to refined white flour.
+- Whole Wheat Flour : Offers more fiber and nutrients compared to refined white flour.

 Sweeteners: Natural vs. Refined

-- Nuts and Seeds: Walnuts, almonds, chia seeds, or flaxseeds provide healthy fats and additional protein.
+- Nuts and Seeds : Walnuts, almonds, chia seeds, flaxseeds.

 How to Make Protein Muffins